FeelsDEX/feels/docs/203_pool_clmm.md

         i.
 The active `liquidity` is updated by adding the `liquidity_net` of the crossed tick. ii.
 The `fee_growth_outside` for the crossed tick is flipped to correctly account for fees on either side of it.
   4. The loop continues until the input amount is fully consumed or the price limit is reached.
-  5. The total calculated `amount_out` is transferred from the market vault to the user.
+  5. The total calculated `amount_out` is transferred from the pool vault to the user.
 - **Key Accounts**: `user`, `pool`, `vault_0`, `vault_1`, `user_token_in`, `user_token_out`, and a list of `TickArray` accounts (`remaining_accounts`) needed for the swap path.

 ## 5. Fee Mechanics

-- **Global Fee Growth**: The `Market` account tracks `fee_growth_global_0_x64` and `fee_growth_global_1_x64`.
+- **Global Fee Growth**: The `Pool` account tracks `fee_growth_global_0_x64` and `fee_growth_global_1_x64`.
 Every time a swap occurs, the fee collected is divided by the active `liquidity` and added to this global accumulator.
-This represents the total fees earned per unit of liquidity across the entire market.
+This represents the total fees earned per unit of liquidity across the entire pool.
 - **Outside Fee Growth**: Each `Tick` tracks `fee_growth_outside_x64`.
 This represents the total fees earned per unit of liquidity *below* that tick.
 - **Inside Fee Growth**: The fees earned by a position between `tick_lower` (l) and `tick_upper` (u) can be calculated using the global and outside values.
 For a given token `i`:
   - `fee_growth_above_l = fee_growth_global_i - fee_growth_outside_l`